Veeam Backup for Microsoft 365 Best Practices: Configuration, Sizing, and Optimization Guide

 If you a looking for a good estimation for your future requirements and costs you can use the Veeam Capacity Calculator.

-Optimization for Large Environments
+Optimizing for Large Microsoft 365 Environments

 This pre-sorting from the beginning of your configuration allows you to separate the corresponding backup data with the backup APIs on Microsoft’s side.